 Plant-based foods are much kinder to the planet than meat, dairy, and eggs, since they pollute less and require fewer resources, like energy, water, and land.
 For example, the juicy plant-based Beyond Burger—made from pea protein—generates 90 percent fewer greenhouse gas emissions than a beef burger.

 Swapping animal products for tasty plant-based foods can cut your greenhouse gas emissions from food in half.
-Download our FREE Vegetarian Starter Guide for more information on living a plant-based lifestyle.
+Take action this Earth Month by pledging to eat plant-based foods for seven days!
+See the impact you can make simply by eating more kindly.